 - 2. Install a permanent historical exhibit depicting the history of the Baylands and its indigenous culture. - a.
 Integrate an exterior exhibit that communicates and educates on the historic sea levels and anticipated sea level rise and climate change. - b.
 Present restoration and exhibitry to the City for review and approval - 3.
-Tell the story of Brisbane's rich cultural history including: - a.
-The Indigenous cultures in the Brisbane area - b.
+Tell the story of Brisbane's rich cultural and living history including: - a.
+The early Indigenous cultures in the Brisbane area - b.
 The biological history of the lagoon and its relationship the San Francisco Bay and the watershed - c.
-The history of the Southern Pacific Railyard and its transformation to a transit hub - d.
-The transformation of the landfill of Baylands to a thriving community - e.
-The economic development history of Brisbane's small businesses and measured growth over time - 4.
+The history of the Southern Pacific Railyard and its transformation to a modernday multi-modal transit hub that supports a mixed-use, vibrant community - d.
+The evolution of a former landfill site at the Baylands to a valuable resource that supports a thriving community, demonstrating how we, as a society, can reclaim former industrial land - e.
+The economic development history of Brisbane's small business culture, how it has survived and adapted, and how measured growth has been a key strategy to promote both economic resiliency and a high quality of life - 4.
 Integrate culturally relevant public art into the project including: - a.
 Landscape art features - b.
 Art features in building façades and entries - c.
 Present the public art plan to the City for review and approval. - d.
 Incorporate art into the way finding system. - e.
 Use art to soften utility structures. - f.
 Work with Recology regarding their museum and artist in residency program. - 5.
 Integrate the agricultural past of Brisbane by dedicating area(s) for community gardens. - a.
 Community gardens shall be capable of supporting organic vegetable gardening, fruit trees, eggs, honey, and small livestock. - b.
-Community garden shall be located in logical and accessible location(s) in the project. - c.
-Gardening practices shall be required to be organic and use methods that conserve water. - d.
-Include an area in the community garden for harvesting and processing.
+Community garden shall be located in logical and locations accessible to people of all mobilities in the project. - c.
+Consider raised-bed gardening so that people of all mobilities can participate in community gardening.

-- e.
+- d.
+Gardening practices shall be required to be organic and use methods that conserve water. - e.
+Include an area in the community garden for harvesting and processing. - f.
 If housing is included in the project, consider community gardens as an amenity and a local economic development/small business opportunity.
 Encourage the relationship of local farming to sustainable food restaurants in Brisbane. - 6.
 Engage developers and design/construction teams that are knowledgeable and have a track record of sustainable design that supports and reflects the local climate, the cultural heritage of Brisbane. - a.
-Include these requirements in RFQ/RFPs and include sustainability and cultural sensitivity as selection criteria. - b.
+Include these requirements in RFQ/RFPs (Request for Qualifications/Request for Proposals) and include sustainability and cultural sensitivity as selection criteria. - b.
 Include sustainable design requirements in development & project agreements. - 7.
 Evaluate signage standards to minimize advertising pollution. - 8.
 Applicable LEED ND Credits include: - a.
 Historic Resource Preservation and Adaptive Reuse - b.
 Community Outreach and Involvement